 There are at least 10 shops throughout the property selling everything from men's and women's apparel to gifts, souvenirs and chocolates.
 Click here for complete information.
 All outlets accept Reward Credits at 1:1.

-There are two Total Rewards Centers.
+There are two Caesars Rewards Centers.
 The one on the casino floor is open 24 hours a day, seven days a week.
 A second center is located by the second floor entrance from the casino self-park garage (near the buffet).
 Hours are 10 a.m. to 10 p.m.
 Sunday through Thursday and 10 a.m. to midnight on Friday and Saturday.
 Hours are subject to change.

 If you're looking for a relaxing getaway with few distractions, this is a good place to come.
 Great Smoky Mountain National Park is nearby, Asheville is less than an hour away, and there is great fishing and golf if you come during the right season.
 Click this link for information on local attractions.
 In addition, there are three other family-friendly attractions nearby: Santa's Land Fun Park & Zoo, the Smoky Mountain Gold & Ruby Mine and the Nantahala Outdoor Center, the nation's largest outdoor recreation company.